 The Chemistry topics covered at KS3 are as follows:

 Elements, Compounds and Fuels

 KS3 includes both formative and summative assessments for each topic.
 Homework is set once every two weeks and should take not more than one hour.

 KS3 Science aims to develop the scientific skills our students require to embark upon their KS4 studies.

-In years 9, 10 and 11, students study KS4 Science.
-Science teachers will decide whether a student completes a Combine Science course or a Separate Science course.
-This decision is based upon work completed in KS3 and year 9 Science lessons.
+In Years 9, 10 and 11, students study KS4 Science.
+Science teachers will decide whether a student completes a Combined Science course or a Separate Science course.
+This decision is based upon work completed in KS3 and Year 9 Science lessons.
 Both courses are assessed solely in examinations, but both require that students complete a set of ‘Required Practicals’ during the course.

 Topics covered are:

 Students continue to build on prior learning and cover:

 Life Cycle Assessments